memphisdev/save-zakar-hackathon/README.md

 In this hackathon, you are going to build a wildfire early warning system for the fictional island nation of Zakar.

 ## 🔑  Hackathon key information
-* There are two types of potential submitted projects: early warning system and data visualization
+* There are two types of potential submitted projects: early warning system and data visualization.
-* You have a week to create one or more of the above projects using a prebuilt sensor system and data, Memphis.dev, and Streamlit
+* You have a week to create one or more of the above projects using a prebuilt sensor system and data, Memphis.dev, and Streamlit.
-* The submission deadline is Monday, August 7, 2023
+* The submission deadline is Monday, August 7, 2023.
-* The submission can take place at any time during the week
+* The submission can take place at any time during the week.
-* The winners will be announced on August 21, 2023
+* The winners will be announced on August 21, 2023.

 ## 🎁  Prizes
 Each project will be judged by the following categories: